zfl1rice/strava-training-planner/docs/deployment.md

 3. Import/configure Vercel with the settings above, then deploy web explicitly.
 4. Register the stable Strava callback hostname and finish the authenticated smoke checklist.
 5. Verify `/demo` without a session; it must display only synthetic data.
-6. Put the `/demo` URL in README/portfolio.
+6. Verify the URL from a signed-out browser on another device, then put the `/demo` URL in the README opening links, GitHub About website and portfolio.
 Keep development and production queues/databases separate.

+Before describing the full application as deployed, separately verify OAuth, sync, generation and review against the hosted database/Redis and the running worker.
+A static `/demo` screenshot alone proves none of those external connections.
+Record the verified URL and setup, rather than claiming a particular worker host that has not been used.

 The public read-only demo needs no athlete data.
 Full authenticated use currently relies on Strava sessions; advanced account administration, abuse prevention, and unrestricted multi-user operation remain outside this personal-project checkpoint.
 A public recruiter demo is a smaller commitment than offering the authenticated app as an unrestricted service.